 ALC offers majors in Chinese Language and Culture, Japanese Language and Culture and Japanese Language and Literature, as well as minors in Chinese and Japanese.
 The goals of the language curriculum are based on the proficiency guidelines of the American Council on the Teaching of Foreign Languages (ACTFL).
-Each major is designed to provide students with a solid foundation in the disciplines of language and culture through intensive language training and broad exposure to the humanistic traditions of China and Japan.
+Each major is designed to provide students with a solid foundation in language and culture through intensive language training and broad exposure to the cultural traditions of China and Japan.
 The curriculum systematically prepares students through highly structured and interactive classroom instruction and a wide variety of learning opportunities outside of the classroom.

 Students who graduate from the Asian Language & Cultures Program will be able to:

 Communicate effectively with native speakers of Chinese and/or Japanese in a variety of situations using culturally appropriate language.

 Read and understand the gist of authentic materials, such as news summaries and short essays, with the aid of dictionaries and other resources.

 Write expository and expressive essays in the target language on a variety of topics.

 Implement tools to become independent, self-sufficient learners of the target language beyond the classroom.